MarketSquare/robotframeworkguides/website/docs/different_libraries/how_to_find_library.md

 - [Zoomba Library](https://github.com/Accruent/robotframework-zoomba)
 - [AutoIT Library](https://github.com/nokia/robotframework-autoitlibrary)

-But if you know that it's wiritten in Java - check out some SWING or SWT Libraries!
+But if you know that it's written in Java - check out some SWING or SWT Libraries!

 #### Java Specific UI Libraries